tsahota/NMproject/README.md

 ### + I'm working on a windows laptop but want to use my NONMEM cluster for NONMEM jobs.
 How can I set up NMproject to work with this?

-This option is not recommended as you would have to have your R working set to a networked drive.
-It is possible though by modifying the `system_nm()` option, as in the above FAQ question, to use plink to ssh to the server, change to the relevant working directory and submit a command.
-This has not been tested however, and results are likely to be disappointing.
+This is not recommended as it requires R working directory being set to a networked drive.
+This is very slow.
+If you really want to though consider modifying the `system_nm()` option, as in the above FAQ question, to use `plink` to ssh to the server, change to the relevant working directory and submit a command.
+This has not been tested however and results are likely to be disappointing.

 ### + My organisation has a different control file convention to the runXX.mod convention.
 Can I change this?